grlurton/ImpactSimul/README.md

 stored under `params/scenarios` in your project (or another directory to be stipulated).
 An example file is provided [on this repo](/params/scenarios).

+## How to read the output figure

+The top panel shows the evolution over time of 6 key indicators of the HIV epidemics for the simulated cohort during the study period.
+The curves represent the average value of these indicators over the simulations for the baseline and intervention scenarios separately;the shaded regions around these curves represent the uncertainty.

+The bottom panel shows the total number of deaths and new infections by scenario across the simulations.
+The peak of the two distributions showcases the most likely number of death and new infection in both scenarios according to the simulations; the width of the distributions highlights the uncertainty in the number of deaths and new infections across the simulations.

+## How are DALYs calculated:

+Each agent participating in the simulation is in either of these 4
+states: HIV case, AIDS case not on ART, AIDS case on ART, dead.

+*Years of life with disability (YLD):* we calculate the number of years of life with disability for each agent as the number of years in each of the 3 living states multiplied by the disability weight associated with that state (.135 for HIV infected, .505 for AIDS case not on ART, .167 for AIDS case on ART - see GBD reference for weights).
+We sum individual YLD across all agents in each simulation to get the total number of YLD per simulation.

+*Years of life lost (YLL):* we calculate the number of years of life lost for each agent as the difference between the end of the study period and the date of death.
+If the agent is alive at the end of the simulation, its contribution to the YLL is 0.
+We sum individual YLL across all agents in each simulation to get the total number of YLD per simulation.

+*DALYs:* DALYs are calculated for each simulation by adding the number of YLD and YLL.

+For example, a HIV-infected agent in the simulation for 2.5 years before developing AIDS, initiated on ART 1.5 years after developing AIDS, and dying 2 years later and 1.3 years before the end of the study period will contribute to: (2.5*.135 + 1.5*.505 + 2\*.167) + 1.3 = 2.729 DALYs